raphaelpg/irrigate-x-Aave/README.md

 The project has been built during and for the SOS Hackathon in June 2020.
 Presentation can be found [here](https://docs.google.com/presentation/d/1Tvb5E9A6eEexZ1a7a1ZowvF8ps70dvDOYdWD1HJts30/edit?usp=sharing)
 It's still in a proof of concept state, so security checks have to be performed.
 Also, all the informations contained such as NGO's names and descriptions are used for the hackathon purpose only.
+It is deployed on Heroku for tests at [https://irrigateheroku.herokuapp.com/](https://irrigateheroku.herokuapp.com/)

 ## NGOs and associations interactions with the app